jlaurens/synctex/meson/README.md

-# Building and testing the SyncTeX command line tool
+# Building and testing the SyncTeX library and the SyncTeX command line tool

 The main tool is `meson`, see downloading instructions from the [official meson site](https://mesonbuild.com/).